About

 About me

-I'm Mike Lawson, a software engineer with 10+ years of experience building production systems across a range of industries and company sizes.
+I'm a full-stack software engineer and AI consultant with 10+ years of experience building production systems across a range of industries and company sizes.

 For the past few years I've focused on AI integration — connecting LLMs and retrieval systems to real products.
 That means working with existing models and APIs, not training new ones.
 The problems I solve are integration problems: data pipelines, access controls, observability, and the delivery structure that determines whether a project ships or stalls.